-My Introduction to the Autism Spectrum
+My Introduction to Autism

 But I felt limited in my pursuit of the medical, psychological, and behavioral advice from the “experts” and began seeking advice from autistic individuals themselves.
 I knew there were well-meaning organizations (led by doctors, scientists, and researchers) whose mission was to help parents sort out the fact from the fluff within the media barrage of treatments, therapies, medications, and diet advice.
 But I wanted to know how autistic individuals felt about these ideas.
-So I began interviewing adults on the autism spectrum and learning what parents, friends, or teachers had done for (or to) them that helped and hurt their development.
+So I began interviewing autistic adults and learning what parents, friends, or teachers had done for (or to) them that helped and hurt their development.

 This pursuit has led to the creation of a book: Parenting Advice From 12 Autistics (available soon) and the development of this website which will continue to serve as a platform for autistic voices.